Does Talking About HS Cause Me to Experience More Flares?

 It turns out that HS is not as rare as most people think it is and there is quite a bit of information online being shared by other warriors.
 I find myself always doing research on what foods I should and should not be eating, looking at wound healing agents, and the different treatment options that exist.
 Seeking to establish a healthy balance between being all about HS and living my everyday personal life has proven tough at times.

-Why is it that sharing my experience makes me flare more?
+Does sharing my experience with hidradenitis suppurativa makes me flare more?

 I am constantly teetering along the line of “out of sight, out of mind” and realizing that my illness only adds to my power.
 On a low pain day or the occasional no pain day, it is a joy to be completely immersed in an activity and almost forget that HS even exists.
 At other times, I feel like being all about HS awareness and educating others takes a toll in real life as I examine my own thoughts about the disease and the impact it will have on my life.
 In short, I sometimes wonder if sharing my story increases my subconscious stress levels which in turn makes my illness worse.